KiraResari/ceal-chronicler-f/Protocol.md

     * That is actually really weird
     * Stupid view logic, why did I ever get it into my head to try and program something like this myself? =>,<=
     * I now added additional logging, and according to the logging, the location _should_ be opened
+    * And I added even more logging, confirming that the internal program state says that the correct location view should be displayed
+    * And yet it doesn't
+    * How come?
+    * Here's what I observe:
+      * ✔️ Click `Child Location` in `Overview View` > `Child Location` "Opened Child Location"
+      * ❌ Click `Parent Location` in `Child Location` > `Child Location` "Opened Parent Location"
+      * ✔️ Click `Overview View` in `Child Location` > `Overview View` "Opened Overview View"
+      * ✔️ Navigate back > `Parent Location` "Opened Parent Location"
+      * ❌ Navigate back > `Parent Location` "Opened Child Location"
+      * ✔️ Navigate back > `Overview View` "Opened Overview View"
+    * So, from what I can tell, whatever the root cause is, it seems that the internal program structure is correct, and the issue is with the view not updating
+    * Okay, turns out that this was because the `LocationView`s didn't have unique keys
+      * I now fixed that by giving it the identifiers of the locations
+    * Well, glad that fixed that, but still, that was an unnecessary waste of time for something that turned out so trivial
+    * So I now also fixed that for the CharacterView, so I won't run into that there later
+* This is as far as I'm getting with this today

+[Time elapsed so far: 119 hours]

 # TODO